yabellini/docs.carpentries.org/topic_folders/instructor_development/community_discussions.md

 ### Checklists - Community Discussions

 Community discussions are organised and conducted through [this Etherpad](http://pad.carpentries.org/community-discussions).

-#### Discussion Session Coordinator

-##### Before the Discussion Session

-The Instructor Development Committee is responsible for organising the community discussions so that

--   each month has at least eight discussion sessions, and
--   each session has at least one host (preferably two) to conduct the discussion.

-[This is done periodically using Calendly](https://docs.carpentries.org/topic_folders/instructor_development/community_discussions.html#signing-up-to-host-or-co-host-a-community-discussion).
-The Discussion Session Coordinator is responsible for scheduling the events and ensuring instructors who are about to teach and who have recently taught are being invited.

-Scheduled events are listed on this [Etherpad](http://pad.carpentries.org/community-discussions).

 #### Host and Co-Host
 ##### Leading the Discussion Session